blampert02/phl/README.md

 # Edmodo Clone

 A side project created with the main purpose of learning a new technology.
-This project isn't be an exactly clone of Edmodo.

 ## Features